arpan-bisolution21/SQL_HOSPITAL_DATA_ANALYSIS/README.md

 📊 Hospital Data Analysis — SQL Project

-This project contains a comprehensive SQL script with 34 queries designed to analyze hospital-related datasets, including ADMISSIONS, DOCTORS, PATIENTS and PROVINCE_NAMES.
+This project contains a comprehensive SQL script with 34 queries designed to analyze hospital-related datasets, including Admissions, Doctors, Patients and Province_Names.
 The goal is to demonstrate SQL proficiency across multiple levels — Basic, Intermediate, and Advanced — while deriving meaningful insights from medical records.

 🧰 Technologies Used